ANFTechTeam/ANFAutoAlerts/README.md

        * default is 0.8 (80%)
        * leading zero (0) is required
        * This is the consumed threshold for Volumes that will fire the alert
-    * Set Existing Action Group for Alerts
-    	* Specify the name of the action group you created in step 7.

-    * Set Target Resource Group for Alerts
-       * Specify the resource group from step 2.

 That's it!
 When you create (or modify) a capacity pool or volume, the Logic App will automatically create (or modify) a capacity based alert with the name 'ANFAA\_Pool\_*poolname*' or 'ANFAA\_Volume\_*poolname*_*volname*'.